BumpyNic/RizzLang-Open-Source-/README.md

 Once the dependencies are installed, you can start coding in rizzlang!

 Example:
 	1. Create a .rizz file (e.g., main.rizz) with your Rizz code.
-Here’s a simple example:
+Here’s a simple example of some code in Rizzlang:

+vibe greet(name):
+    bet name == "John":
+        flex "Yo, John!"
+    no cap:
- flex "Hello, fam!"
+        flex "Who's there?"

 bet slay True:
-    flex "What's good?"
+    greet("John")
 no cap:
+    greet("Stranger")

+vibe add(a, b):
+    dip a + b

-    flex "All good!"
+flex add(10, 5)

+squad i in loop(5):
+    flex "Squad member number " + str(i)

 ## Step 4: Running the code

 Go to your code then open the terminal.
 Type in "python3 rizz.py main.rizz" For the main.rizz part, just put your file name for your code.
+Keep rizz.py the same

+After you run the code, it will make a compiler.py, ignore this and you can delete it.
+The compiler.py will have the python translation

 ## Step 5: Start coding!

 Now you are ready to start coding!!!!
 Are you ready???

+PLEASE SHARE THIS TO EVERYONE YOU KNOW!!!